 - (a) Maintenance agreement required.
-The maintenance agreement required under section 98-408(b) for storm water management practices shall be an agreement between the city and the responsible party to provide for maintenance of storm water practices beyond the duration period of this permit.
-The maintenance agreement shall be filed with the County Register of Deeds as a property deed restriction so that it is binding upon all subsequent owners of the land served by the storm water management practices. - (b) Agreement provisions.
-The maintenance agreement shall contain the following information and provisions and be consistent with the maintenance plan required by section 98-409(a)(6): - Identification of the storm water facilities and designation of the drainage area served by the facilities. - (2) A schedule for regular maintenance of each aspect of the storm water management system consistent with the storm water management plan required under section 98-408(b). - (3) Identification of the responsible party(s), organization or city, county, town or village responsible for long term maintenance of the storm water management practices identified in the storm water management plan required under section 98-408(b). - (4) Requirement that the responsible party(s), organization, or city, county, town or village shall maintain storm water management practices in accordance with the schedule included in subsection (b)(2). - (5) Authorization for the commissioner to access the property to conduct inspections of storm water management practices as necessary to ascertain that the practices are being maintained and operated in accordance with the agreement. - (6) A requirement on the commissioner to maintain public records of the results of the site inspections, to inform the party responsible for maintenance of the inspection results, and to specifically indicate any corrective actions required to bring the storm water management practice into proper working condition. - (7) Agreement that the party designated under subsection (b)(3), as responsible for long term maintenance of the storm water management practices, shall be notified by the commissioner of maintenance problems which require correction.
-The specified corrective actions shall be undertaken within a reasonable time frame as set by the commissioner. - (8) Authorization of the commissioner to perform the corrected actions identified in the inspection report if the responsible party designated under ssubection (b)(2) does not make the required corrections in the specified time period.
+The maintenance agreement required under section 98-408(b) for storm\water best-management practices shall be an agreement between the city and the responsible party to provide for maintenance of storm\water practices beyond the duration period of this permit.
+The maintenance agreement shall be filed\recorded with the Ceounty Register of Deleveds as a property deed restriction so that it is binding upon all subsequent owners of the land served by the storm\water management practices. - (b) Agreement provisions.
+The maintenance agreement shall contain the following information and provisions and be consistent with the maintenance plan required by section 98-409(a)(6): - (1) Identification of the storm\water facilities and designation of the drainage area served by the facilities. - (2) A schedule for regular maintenance of each aspect of the storm\water management system consistent with the storm\water management plan required under section 98-408(b). - (3) Identification of the party responsible party(s), organization or city, county, town or village responsible for long term maintenance of the storm water management practices identified in the storm water management plan required under section 98-408(b). - (4) Requirement that the responsible party(s), organization, or city, county, town or village shall maintain storm\water management practices in accordance with the schedule included in subsection (b)(2). - (5) Authorization for the commissioner to access the property to conduct inspections of storm\water management practices as necessary to ascertain that the practices are being maintained and operated in accordance with the agreement.

+- (6) A requirement on that the commissioner to maintain public records of the results of the site inspections, to inform the party responsible for maintenance of the inspection results, and to specifically indicate any corrective actions required to bring the storm water management practice into proper working condition. any corrective actions required to bring the stormwater management practice into proper working condition. - (7) Agreement that the party designated under subsection (b)(3), as responsible for long term maintenance of the storm water management practices, shall be notified by the commissioner of maintenance problems which require correction.
+The specified corrective actions shall be undertaken within a reasonable time frame as set by the commissioner. - (8) Authorization of the commissioner to perform the correctedive actions identified in the inspection report if the responsible party designated under ssubection (b)(2) does not make the required corrections in the specified time period.
 The commissioner shall enter the amount due on the tax rolls and collect the money as a special charge against the property pursuant to Wis.
 Stats., ch.
 66, subch.
 VII.